nlp-unibo/cinnamon_th/README.md

 Thus, ``cinnamon-th`` mainly provides ``Model``, ``Callback`` and ``Helper`` implementations.

+## Documentation

+Check the online documentation of [cinnamon-th](https://nlp-unibo.github.io/cinnamon_th/) for more information.

+Check also the central [cinnamon](https://nlp-unibo.github.io/cinnamon/) documentation to overview all cinnamon packages!

 ## Components and Configurations

 The tensorflow package defines the following ``Component`` and ``Configuration``